Disability is now a (film festival) winner

 That winner of this year’s Sydney Film Festival Official Competition (worth a cool $40,000 to the director) was Hungarian film On Body and Soul, a sometimes brutal but ultimately beautiful portrayal of two people finding love.

-Both main characters have a disability – one visible, one not.
+Both main characters are people with disability – one visible, one not.
 The director, Ildikó Enyedi, spoke about the reaction to the lead female character who has Asperger’s.
 Parents had come up to her after screenings to commend her on the portrayal of a character whose experience mirrored theirs.
 That is that their son/daughter is “a wonderful person who just happens to have Asperger’s.”
 She also said that at least one woman with Asperger’s had come up and given her a hug.

 The male character couldn’t move one of his arms – possibly as a result of an industrial accident (he worked in an abattoir) although this was not discussed or explained at all in the film.
 It was just a minor detail along with the fact that he was quite tall, soft-spoken and had a goatee.

-It was good to hear that the movie had been positively received by people with lived experience of disability – and in fact it wasn’t the only film in the festival to portray a character with a disability in a relatively positive way.
+It was good to hear that the movie had been positively received by people with lived experience of disability – and in fact, it wasn’t the only film in the festival to portray a character with disability in a relatively positive way.

-But the fact remains that neither of the actors have a disability themselves (at least not the ones they portrayed in the film).
+But the fact remains that neither of the actors experienced disability themselves (at least not the ones they portrayed in the film).
 In fact, the male lead had to be coached to look ‘authentic’.

 According to the official blurb, Sydney Film Festival’s Screenability, a partnership with Screen NSW and the NSW Department of Family and Community Services, is a new platform for filmmakers with disability to tell their own stories.